ahadiyanhr/analysis_scripts/README.md

   ```
   raw_data/images/tif_images/
   ```
-- Draw a rectangular ROI over the micromodel area.
+- Draw a rectangular ROI over the micromodel working section.
 - In the ROI Manager:
   - Add the selection
   - Rotate via `More > Rotate`